bossanova808/repository.bossanova808/README.md

 There is also a script for displaying some now playing information on an external usb Yocto MaxiDisplay.

-Finally, a version of Confluence with some minor mods inc. integrated OzWerather support, clearart support, and a few other tweaks.
+Finally, a personal version of Confluence with some minor mods inc. integrated OzWeather support, clearart support, and a few other tweaks to my taste.